bfjia/ProjectFrog_MANUSCRIPT/manuscript.md

 ### Meta-transcriptiomic Analysis

-Our RNA-Seq analysis pipeline follows the schematic presented in figure (@fig:methodology_overview).
+Our RNA-Seq analysis pipeline follows the schematic presented in figure (Fig. @fig:methodology_overview).
 Reads quality was assessed using FastQC to ensure high read quality in all samples.
 Using TransAbyss, the fastq reads generated from each sample was assembled denovo into a reference transcriptome library representing each transcript that could be assembled given the paired-end reads supplied.
 We created a complete reference transcriptome assembled using TransAbyss All reference transcriptome libraries were then merged and filtered to remove duplicated sequences, and this merged reference transcriptome was filtered through a large library of microbial RefSeq sequences using Kraken2 to create a library of microbial transcript sequences that were found in one or more of the sequenced samples.